Skip to main content

 Dr. Rubin practices endocrinology as a member of the Division of Endocrinology and Metabolism.
 She has adjunct appointments in Bioengineering, Pharmacology and Pediatrics.
 Dr. Rubin’s family is committed to UNC Medicine: her husband is a member of the Cardiology Division, her daughter is an Endocrinology fellow, and her son-in-law is a Nephrology fellow.

-Vice Chair for Administration, Department of Medicine
+Associate Chair of Administration, Department of Medicine

 Deepa Kirk, MD